viesturz/klipper/docs/Command_Templates.md

 ## Template expansion

+Gcode macro provides two options for writing the macros.

+### Gcode

 The gcode_macro `gcode:` config section is evaluated using the Jinja2 template language.
 One can evaluate expressions at run-time by wrapping them in `{ }` characters or use conditional statements